nickeubank/ds4humans/docs/_sources/30_questions/00_solving_the_right_problem.md

 >
 > "To Everything?
 To the great Question of Life, the Universe and Everything?"
 >
-> "Yes."
+> "Yes. [...]
+Though I don't think," added Deep Thought, "that you're going to like it."
 >
-> Both of the men had been trained for this moment, their lives had been a preparation for it, they had been selected at birth as those who would witness the answer, but even so they found themselves gasping and squirming like excited children.
->
-> "And you're ready to give it to us?" urged Loonquawl.
->
-> "I am."
->
-> "Now?"
->
-> "Now," said Deep Thought.
->
-> They both licked their dry lips.
->
-> "Though I don't think," added Deep Thought, "that you're going to like it."
->
 > [...]
 >
 > "All right," said the computer, and settled into silence again.
 >
-> The two men fidgeted.
+> The two [descendants] fidgeted.
 >
 > The tension was unbearable.
 >